Man City news: Aguero tops Rooney as he makes Premier League goalscoring history | Goal.com

 However, in two instances, against Spurs and the Canaries, he was unable to salvage dropped points for the champions.

-Aguero's finish against the Hornets means that he takes the previous crown from both former Manchester United forward Rooney and the late Arsenal winger Jose Antonio Reyes.
+Aguero's finish against the Hornets means that he takes the previous crown from both former Manchester United forward Rooney and Arsenal's Jose Antonio Reyes.

 Both men previously scored in the opening five games of a Premier League season, with former England captain Rooney finding the net in victories against West Bromwich Albion, Tottenham, Arsenal, Bolton Wanderers and Chelsea in 2011, before he saw his run curtailed by a hamstring injury that ruled him out of a draw with Stoke City.